Proposed Peace Treaty on the Korean Peninsula: History

 The United States has attempted to secure the denuclearization of North Korea because of North Korea's nuclear testing and the development of ICBM technology capable of reaching the United States.

 Before World War II, Korea was united for over a thousand years and known as Goryeo and Joseon.
 After colonisation by Japan from 1910 to 1945, Korea was divided into two countries along the 38th parallel (now the Korean Demilitarized Zone).
 North Korea was administered by the Soviet Union in the years immediately after the war, and South Korea was administered by the United States.
 North Korea invaded South Korea in 1950, beginning the Korean War.
 The war ended in a 1953 stalemate.

 After the war, despite South Korean president Syngman Rhee's disagreement with the United States' pursuit of a ceasefire with China and the separation of North and South Korea under US-led United Nations intervention, the two Koreas were divided on July 27, 1953.
 After the 1954 Geneva Conference, Rhee hoped for reunification under the United Nations before his resignation in 1960.

 On May 16, 1961, Park Chung-hee seized power in a South Korean military coup.
 During the decade, Korean reunification was advocated to revive the economies of both countries.
 During the 1970s, with the success of détente and Korean economic development, the countries resumed negotiations.
 The July 4th North–South Korea Joint Statement was drawn up, but not implemented.
 South Korea was governed by the Yushin Constitution, and the impetus for reunification on the peninsula ended.

-On August 5, 2017, China's paramount leader Xi Jinping called for Donald Trump to resolve the North Korean nuclear issue through a peaceful resolution based on mutual respect between the nations in the face of heightened military tensions.
+On August 5, 2017, General Secretary of the Chinese Communist Party Xi Jinping called for Donald Trump to resolve the North Korean nuclear issue through a peaceful resolution based on mutual respect between the nations in the face of heightened military tensions.
 At the 2017 G20 summit the previous month, Xi reaffirmed discussion of the peninsula's peace settlement.

 On September 3, 2017, North Korea tested a thermonuclear weapon.
 The bomb was later estimated at 250 kilotons, based on a further study of seismic data.
 Relations between North and South Korea have improved somewhat since then, beginning with North Korea's participation in the 2018 Winter Olympics in South Korea.